ARMmbed/mbed-os-5-docs/docs/porting/connectivity/LoRaPortingGuide.md

 The information in this section can be classified in two subsections:

 - Porting a LoRa RF driver for the Arm Mbed LoRaWAN stack.
-- Device design guide to use Arm Mbed LoRaWAN stack.
+- Device design guide to use the Arm Mbed LoRaWAN stack.

 The whole porting process consists of two key ingredients:

 - An implementation of the [LoRaRadio](https://os.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_radio.html) class.
-- Design considerations for utilizing [LoRaWANInterface](https://os.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_w_a_n_interface.html) class.
+- Design considerations for using [LoRaWANInterface](https://os.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_w_a_n_interface.html) class.

 ### Porting a LoRa RF driver